eleva

 createAction(name, actionFn)

 Creates a new action at runtime.
+Supports dot-notation for namespaced actions.

 // Signature

-store.createAction(name: string, actionFn: (state, payload?) => void): void
+store.createAction(name: string, actionFn: (state, payload?) => any | Promise<any>): void

 store.createAction("toggleTheme", (state) => {